Categories

 To correct information regarding a resident’s name and/or clinical level on the trainee roster and ABSITE order form, you must complete the Order Change Request Form.

-It is the general surgery program that grants an accommodation for the ABSITE, not the ABS.
-Accommodations granted by the program for the ABSITE do not guarantee accommodations granted by the ABS for the QE.
-This is noted on the ABSITE order form.
+Please be advised that accommodations granted by the program for the ABSITE do not guarantee accommodations granted by the ABS for the GSQE.

 When completing the order form, you can select either 1.5x or 2x from the Accommodations field.
 1.5x is time and a half for a total of 7.5 hours of exam time; 2x is double time for a total of 10 hours of exam time.